philschatz/css-polyfills.js/README.md

 # Features

+Some of the features are outlined below.
+The project has support for:

+- moving content using `move-to:`
+- constructing stylable DOM elements using nestable `:before`, `:after`, and `:outside` selectors
+- looking up target counters and text using `target-counter(...)` and `target-text(...)`
+- setting strings using `string-set:`
+- manipulating attributes on elements using `x-tag-name:`, `x-attr:`, and `x-ensure-id:`
+- **Clickable, Floating Footnotes** using several of the plugins above

 ## Moving Content

 Moving content is accomplished by `move-to: bucket-name;` and `content: pending(bucket-name);` as defined in [CSS3 Generated and Replaced Content Module](http://www.w3.org/TR/css3-content/)